 The American Museum of Ceramic Art (AMOCA) hosted an international exhibition of the new works, May 2005.
 The "Iron Saga" project has moved to China, Spring, 2006

 2009 has been devoted to writing a new book about 21st Century Kilns.
 This has been a major undertaking.
 It is hoped that the book will be a major force in modern kiln construction and firing.
-2017 finds the book well reviewed and selling briskly on Amazon as an E-book.
+2020 still finds the book well reviewed and sold briskly on Amazon as an E-book.

 A book on downfiring kilns was written in 2018.